Diffusion Models with Double Guidance: Generate with aggregated datasets: Additional Experimental Details and Results

-Predicting the Tanimoto similarity in Section \ref{sec_mol} is substantially more challenging than standard regression tasks.
+Let $f_2$ in Section \ref{sec_nearby_sampling} be the function computing the Tanimoto similarity between the source molecule and another molecule.
+Since $f_2$ is not differentiable \cite{Kaufman_2024_coatildm}, we estimate $f_2$ using a learned regressor $\widehat{f}_2$.
+Learning the $\widehat{f}_2$ is substantially more challenging than standard regression tasks.
 The difficulty arises from the sample size of molecular datasets and the imbalanced similarity between random pairs.
-For the former, computing the similarity between all molecules in the $D^{(1)} \cup D^{(2)}$ requires a computational complexity of $\mathcal{O}((n_1 + n_2)^2)$ where both $n_1$ and $n_2$ exceed 200,000.
-For the latter, randomly pairing molecules and computing their similarities result in the vast majority of similarities falling within $[0, 0.2]$.
-A regressor trained on such randomly sampled similarities is inevitably biased.
+For the former, computing the similarity between all molecules in $D^{(1)} \cup D^{(2)}$ requires a computational complexity of $\mathcal{O}((n_1 + n_2)^2)$ where both $n_1$ and $n_2$ exceed 200,000.
+For the latter, randomly pairing two molecules and computing their similarities result in the vast majority of similarities falling within $[0.0,0.4] \cup \{1\}$.
+A regressor trained on such randomly sampled similarities is inevitably biased, as shown in Figure \ref{fig_tanimoto}.
 To address these two issues, we first partition the similarity range [0, 1] into 10 equal intervals and use KNN to identify the 1000 nearest latent vectors for each molecule and compute their corresponding Tanimoto similarities.
 Once each interval has accumulated 10,000 molecular pairs, we stop constructing the similarity dataset and use it to train a regressor predicting Tanimoto similarity.
+The prediction results of $\widehat{f}_2$ trained on different datasets are presented in Figure~\ref{fig_tanimoto}.

-To perform partial diffusion, we add noise with variance 1 to the latent vector of source molecules and apply a reverse process guided by $\lambda_1 = 230$ and $\lambda_2 = 100$.
+To perform partial diffusion, we add noise with variance 1 to the latent vector of source molecules and apply a reverse process with guidance scales $\lambda_1 = 230, \lambda_2 = 100$.